 The profit arrived at must be set off against any accumulated losses sustained by the Company in prior years, before allocation is made to the statutory reserve.
 Appropriation to the statutory reserve must be made before distribution of dividends to shareholders.
 The appropriation is required until the statutory reserve reaches 50% of the registered capital.
 This statutory reserve is not distributable in the form of cash dividends.
-The Company did not make any appropriation to statutory reserve for Avalon Shanghai and Beijing Genexosome during the nine months ended September 30, 2020 as they incurred net losses in the period.
+The Company did not make any appropriation to statutory reserve for Avalon Shanghai and Beijing Genexosome during the three months ended March 31, 2021 and 2020 as they incurred net losses in these periods.